sidvenu/Jarvis/README.md

-# Jarvis Mark II: Your best pal
+# Jarvis: Your best pal

 Have you ever wondered if there could be an Artificially Intelligent program like Jarvis from Iron Man?
-Jarvis Mark II is the unofficial version of Jarvis in the real world!
-It is not so intelligent like Iron Man's Jarvis, but you could relate.
+This app is an unofficial version of Jarvis in the real world!
+You cannot expect it to be so intelligent like Iron Man's Jarvis, but you could relate.

 ##Features